 Why Do Kids Get IBS?

-No one really knows what causes IBS, although it tends to run in families.
+No one really knows what causes IBS, but it tends to run in families.

-What kids eat can also be a trigger, but this can be different for each kid.
-For
+What kids eat can also be a trigger.
+This can be different for each kid.
+For example:

-example, a high-fat diet may bother some kids.
-Drinks high in sugar may cause diarrhea
+- A high-fat diet may bother some kids.

 What Will the Doctor Do?

-How often does the kid have to poop?
-With IBS, it could be more often or less
+- How often does the kid have to poop?
+With IBS, it could be more often or less often than usual.

 How Is IBS Treated?